DrSkylit/skeleton-escape/README.md

 ## Getting Started

 Because this project uses git submodules downloading as a zip file will not allow you to download the submodules(you will have to do this on your own).
-So you should clone it.
+So you should clone it if you want a more seamless build.

 ### Prerequisites